llpk79/Sum-of-maximum-values-for-all-subarrays./README.md

 O(n log n) approach (sum_sub_query.py) to determine the sum of subarray maximums for a number of slices of an integer array.</h4>

-<h5>I came about this problem on a competitive programming site where it is listed among a few "advanced" problems.
-main.py represents an attempt at this after about three months of programming experience.
+I came about this problem on a competitive programming site where it is listed among a few "advanced" problems. main.py represents an attempt at this after about three months of programming experience.
 I returned to the problem a few months later and came up with a_better_way which I mistakenly thought was an O(n) solution (its O(n<sup>2</sup>)).
 I could imagine an O(n) solution, but couldn't quite get there at the time.
 After a few more moths of study I finally